Neutral / cushion / high arch

 The Saucony Type A 6 has a standard running shoe length.
 It’s available in sizes that adhere to the regular measurements for men and women.
 It comes in a medium-width version, so it accommodates the runner with a medium-sized foot.
 The semi-curved shape welcomes the natural curvature of the human foot, allowing the runner to acclimate well to it.

-The XT-900 is a carbon rubber material placed in areas of the outsole that’s prone to wear and tear.
+The XT-900, which is also present in the Type A8, is a carbon rubber material placed in areas of the outsole that’s prone to wear and tear.
 It essentially shields the sole unit from the abrasive nature of the surfaces, while also giving traction for responsive surface control.

 The IBR+ or Injection Blown Rubber is the Saucony outsole rubber compound that adds more cushioning and responsiveness.
 33% lighter than most outsole compounds, this liquid molded layer cushions the foot, particularly during foot strikes and toe-offs.

 The SSL EVA is a mid-sole foam that is lightweight and flexible.
 The foot stays comfortable because of its plush surface.
 It even delivers bounce-back mechanics, so the foot stays engaged and each step gets a bit of springiness.
 It’s also durable, so it lasts long and it doesn’t lose structural integrity easily.

 The Open Mesh is a soft material that gives a comfortable and breathable coverage.
 It wraps the foot responsibly, but it doesn’t make the inner environment hot or uncomfortably tight.
 Air constantly enters the material, so the interior remains well-ventilated and dry.